Enhex/Deco/README.md

 </table>

 Since Deco is simple and doesn't have to deal with delimiter collisions it's also efficient.
 In a [benchmark](https://github.com/Enhex/deco-benchmark) against JSON Deco had:
-- over 40% smaller file size
+- ~44% smaller file size
-- over 700% faster output serialization
+- ~380% faster output serialization
-- over 2000% faster input parsing
+- ~580% faster input parsing

 To learn how to use the Deco format, see the [tutorial](deco_tutorial.md).